Sol Palha: Financial & Economic Insights Euro and Dollar News Unveiled: Insights into Euro-Dollar Dance

 In the last two weeks of December, we made the following comments

-In short to intermediate time frames, we would like to point to several new factors, which suggest that Gold could potentially pull back more, the dollar could mount a stronger-than-expected rally which should lead to a rather strong pullback in the Euro and other competing currencies.
+In short to intermediate time frames, we would like to point to several new factors that suggest that Gold could pull back more, and the dollar could mount a stronger-than-expected rally, which should lead to a rather strong pullback in the Euro and other competing currencies.
 Indeed, the dollar’s rapid move from 74.57 to a high of 78.50 has caught a lot of traders with their trousers down.
-Full Article

 In short to intermediate time frames, the dollar is projected to mount a rally; it has already mounted a somewhat decent rally from its lows.
 Gold and most competing currencies are expected to pull back.
-We mentioned this in our recent article “The Gold Bull; time for a breather or? ”.
-Since then Gold has already shed 100 bucks, and the Euro has dropped from a high of 151.37 to 145.33 in a few days, a massive move for any currency.
+Our recent article “The Gold Bull; Time for a breather or? ” mentioned this.
+Since then, gold has already shed 100 bucks, and the Euro has dropped from a high of 151.37 to 145.33 in a few days, which is a massive move for any currency.
 The sentiment against the dollar is extraordinarily negative and has hit an extreme note; extreme movements always produce countermoves that are equally extreme if not stronger.
-Thus the dollar could potentially mount a very strong rally, surprising even the most bullish of optimists.
-Full Article
+Thus, the dollar could mount a strong rally, surprising even the most bullish optimists.

-In fact, in December alone, we published three articles on Gold, the Euro and the dollar a rare anomaly as we usually do not post more than one article per month on a given topic.
+In fact, in December alone, we published three articles on gold, the Euro, and the dollar, which is a rare anomaly as we usually do not post more than one article per month on a given topic.
 Since then, the Euro has pulled back tremendously; from low to high, it has shed over 7%.
-This is a huge move considering that it has occurred in less than 30 days.
-From low to high, the dollar has tacked on over 6%, and Gold has shed roughly 137 dollars.
+This is a huge move, considering it occurred in less than 30 days.
+The dollar has tacked on over 6% from low to high, and Gold has shed roughly 137 dollars.

 The dollar is very close to hitting a critical point; it needs to close above 78.50 on a weekly basis.
 A weekly close above 78.50 will be the first sign that the dollar is potentially getting ready to mount a much stronger rally.
 In previous articles, we repeatedly warned our subscribers that a stronger dollar would eventually affect the equity markets.
-Initially, the Markets ignored the strength in the dollar and traded higher in tandem with it, but now the tide has turned, and the action of the last three days indicates that the markets are long overdue for a correction.
+Initially, the markets ignored the dollar’s strength and traded higher in tandem with it, but now the tide has turned, and the action of the last three days indicates that the markets are long overdue for a correction.

 The Euro demonstrated further weakness by being unable to retest the 146 range; instead, after trading as high as 145, it reversed course and traded as low as 140 before stabilising.

-On the same token, a weekly sell signal with a monthly close below 140 for the Euro would be a solid indication that the Euro could trade down to the 130 range and possibly spike as low as 125 before attempting to put in a bottom.
+Similarly, a weekly sell signal with a monthly close below 140 for the Euro would indicate that the Euro could trade down to the 130 range and possibly spike as low as 125 before attempting to put in a bottom.

 If Gold trades below 1080 for 2-3 days in a row, it should lead to a test of the 980-990 ranges.
 A weekly close below the 950-970 ranges would be the first sign that Gold could mount a much stronger correction than most expect.